 Life would simply not be the same without the yellow man!
 We love you Bale Bosworth.

 Once our own journey started, we realised this was something we could do to help others in our situation.
 Every family's journey through life is different, add in Autism and it can become a pretty scary place at times.
 As a parent all you want to do is help and make your child’s life as happy and easy as possible, so to see them struggling so much on a daily basis is hard.

 We've been working tirelessly for years to grow our ideas and allow others to access what we can offer through animal assisted therapies.
 The majority of our dogs are being trained to be 1:1 family therapy dogs but we also have dogs providing therapy within a School setting.
 Our community dogs visit schools, nursing homes and hospitals in the local area to allow those who can’t have a dog the opportunity to interact with our trained dogs.

-We are currently in the process of registering as a charity and we are working with the ADI to become accredited and affiliated with their scheme.
+We are currently working with the ADI to become accredited and affiliated with their scheme.